enzo-dante/blockchain/ethereum.md

 - other miners are called ommers that produce ommer blockes.

+External Owned Accounts (EOA) are controlled by private keys.

+externally owned accounts (EOA) can send transactions in Ethereum Homestead.

+the correct sequence involved in a block creation:

+1. Transaction initiated
+2. Transactions validated
+3. Transactions Bundled & broadcasted
+4. Proof of work consensus problem solved
+5. Block added to the local chain and propagated to the network.

 ---

 Title of resource: Vitalik Buterin Doubles Down on Ethereum Incentive Strategy